jayeen28/falcon-boilerplate/README.md

       | - user
         | - user.js
     ```
-2. **Code snippets**: <br> If you are using vs code.
+2. **Generate service and entity with vs code snippets**: <br> If you are using vs code.
 Then there is two vs code snippets to generate the service and entity code with basic crud operation.
+If you follow this step then you don't need to follow step number 3 and 4.
     | Trigger | Content                      |
     | ------: | ---------------------------- |
     |   `service` | `service code with basic crud api routes and socket function.` |